Fathers’ rights in Australia: How to get more time with your child post-separation

 The child splits their time more equally between parents

-Fathers who have more time with their children after separation is because they have taken the opportunities to care for the children actively.
+You may be wondering how often fathers get 50:50 custody or simply more time with their children.
+Fathers who do get more time with their children after separation is because they have taken the opportunities to care for the children actively.

 This is often easier for dual-income families because both parents worked, and both parents often juggled the care arrangements between them depending on their working schedules.
 It may be easier for these families to continue to do so post-separation.